waris1hezb/MotionInput-ReactLibrary/docs/USAGE_GUIDE.md

 # Usage Guide for Effects Library

-This usage guide provides detailed information on how to customize and utilize the various effects within the Effects Library.
+This usage guide provides detailed information on how to customize and utilize the various effects within the React Library.

 ## Customizing Click Effects